TylerLu/Huddle/README.md

    For example: `https://huddle-bot.azurewebsites.net/admin/consent`

-   Open it in a browser, sign in with an Huddle admin account.
+   Open it in a browser, sign in with a Huddle admin account.

    ![](Images/bot-web-app-admin-consent.png)